puppetlabs/puppet/docs/profiling.md

 There is a built-in system of profiling that can be used to identify some slow spots.
-This can only work with code that is explicitly instrumented, which, at the time of this writing, is only the compiler.
-However, to use it you only need to use `--profile` on the master.
+This can only work with code that is explicitly instrumented, which, at the time of this writing, is primarily the compiler.
+To enable profiling there are several options:

+* To profile every request on the master add `--profile` to your master's startup.
+* To profile a single run for an agent add `--profile` to your agent's options for that run.
+* To profile a masterless run add `--profile` to your `puppet apply` options.

 The timing information will be output to the logs and tagged with the word "PROFILE".

 For the agent there is actually a second system: evaltrace.
 You can enable this on the agent by passing it `--evaltrace`.
 Timing information for each resource